JayNetor/TMQM/README.md

 ## How to download the files.

 Option 1:
 You can get everything you need by downloading this file, and unzipping it into a folder.
-This URL should be all lower-case.
 ```
 https://www.gsw7.net/files/tmqm.zip
 ```